-We receive each year a grant of about £600 from Bovingdon Parish Council for churchyard expenses, but apart from that we have no other sources of income: everything is paid for by St Lawrence church.
+The churchyard is maintained by volunteers & individuals responsible for family graves, everything is paid for by St Lawrence church.
 We would be very glad to receive financial support from any and all who appreciate the beauty and tranquility of this beautiful part of Bovingdon.
 If you would like to make a donation send a cheque to The Vicarage, 10 Church Street, Bovingdon Herts HP3 0LU(made payable to St Lawrence Church).

 What’s new in the Churchyard?

 Our churchyard is one of the largest and prettiest in Hertfordshire and our vision is to make it into a place that may be enjoyed by all the people of the village.
 In 2015 the pathway around the churchyard was restored by a Bovingdon contractor, the surface has already weathered and blended well with our lovely Churchyard.
 More benches have been installed at strategic points.
 The benches were made by Prisoners at The Mount.
 There are plans for a second phase to extent the path and to place three sculptures in different materials, wood, metal and stone.
 The additional path and the location of the proposed new sculptures is shown on the plan below.